crsamc/MechaCar/README.md

 - Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 ## Linear Regression to Predict MPG
-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- The variables that provided a non-random amount of variance to the mpg were vehicle_length and ground_clearance.
-- Is the slope of the linear model considered to be zero?
+2. Is the slope of the linear model considered to be zero?
 Why or why not?
+The p-value for this model equals 5.35e-11 and significantly lower than the assumed significance level of 0.05%.
+The slope is not considered to be zero.
-- Does this linear model predict mpg of MechaCar prototypes effectively?
+3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+This linear model has an r-squared value of 0.7149, which means that approximately 71% of all mpg predictions will be determined by this model.
+This would predict mpg of MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.